 Who doesn’t hate it when the Wi-Fi causes trouble and you lose all access to the Internet!
 Though Charter Spectrum is well known for its seamless internet services and blazing speed, still, at times, people have trouble connecting their Wi-Fi.
 There are so many reasons for a failed connection or Wi-Fi not showing.
 However, no need to call customer support right away.
 The good news is that it’s possible to fix 99% of the home Wi-Fi issues by simply unplugging the router (also known as a reboot).

 This isn’t the only solution, there are multiple other quick fixes.
-Let’s dig into this Spectrum troubleshooting guide to for an action plan to fix your 5 GHz Wi-Fi:
+Let’s dig into this Spectrum troubleshooting guide for an action plan to fix your 5 GHz Wi-Fi:

 1: Restart Your Devices

 Whenever you encounter network trouble, the first trick in the book is to restart your devices.
 This process is also called a reboot.
 While you are starting your modem or wireless router, this would temporarily disconnect anyone who is using the network.

 Follow these steps to restart your device.
 The steps are more or less the same for most routers and modems.

 - Unplug the wireless router or modem from the power source

 - If your modem uses a battery, remove the battery

 - Plug back the device again to the power source

 - Turn on the device and you should be able to reconnect to the Wi-Fi

 You could experience Spectrum Packet Loss if there’s an object disrupting the Wi-Fi signals.
 To fix this, create the following conditions: